dhocker/athomeled/README.md

 Since the maximum RGB component value is 255, the value of width + center must be less than or equal to 255.

+#### Color77
+Implements a 7 x 7 algorithm using 7 colors across groups of 7 pixels.
+For the set of colors abcdefg, the sequence looks like this.

+    iiiiiii...iiiiiii
+    aiiiiii...aiiiiii
+    aaiiiii...aaiiiii
+    ...
+    aaaaaaa...aaaaaaa
+    baaaaaa...baaaaaa
+    bbaaaaa...bbaaaaa
+    ...
+    bbbbbbb...bbbbbbb
+    ...
+    ggggggg...ggggggg

+The command is:

+    color77 [wait=200.0] [iterations=100]

+The wait time controls how fast the algorithm runs and the iterations determines how long the command runs.

+Currently, the set of 7 colors is fixed.
+However, in the future there will be some way to set the colors.

 #### Scrollpixels
 Starting from the first pixel, scrolls a group of 5 pixels across the strip.
 The wait (time in milliseconds) value determines